onkernel/kernel-mcp-server/README.md

 ### Smithery

-You can connect directly to `https://mcp.onkernel.com/mcp`, or use Smithery as a proxy if you prefer by using its provided URL.
+You can connect directly to `https://mcp.onkernel.com/mcp`, or use Smithery as a proxy using its provided URL.

 - Use Smithery URL in any MCP client:
   1. Open [Smithery: Kernel](https://smithery.ai/server/kernel).